 Though this is a convenient service, people should keep in mind that some records are only available at the public terminal, and they can’t access sealed records or cases.

-The State of Kansas offers a fee-based District Courts Records Search through its Kansas Office of Judicial Administration Office page.
-Searches and cases are $1.50 each; This service only offers information, not records; individuals who want court records will need to fill out and send this form to the Kansas Judicial Branch:
+The State of Kansas Courts offers a fee-based District Courts Records Search.
+Searches and cases are $1.50 each; This service only offers information, not records; individuals who want court records will need to fill out and send this Kansas Request Form for Court Records to the State’s Judicial Branch:

 Kansas Judicial Branch